Working with Object Storage (AWS S3 and Glacier) in RONIN

 We've been busy here at RONIN, simplifying Amazon's S3, versioning and Glacier, so that everyone can benefit from what the cloud has to offer, not just tech savvy nerds like us.

 One of the hardest parts of Cloud Computing is getting your data into the cloud and being able to utilise it effectively across multiple operating systems, while collaborating with teams that have different goals, then storing it in the most cost effective way possible.
 That's a big task for even the most advanced cloud computing users.
+Fortunately, object storage makes all of this possible and we've been busy here at RONIN, simplifying object storage, versioning, and archiving, so that everyone can benefit from what the cloud has to offer, not just tech savvy nerds like us.

 What the heck is Object Storage?

-Object Storage is, well, just a type of storage for your stuff.
-Similar to file storage, like what you would have on your computer right now, there are multiple advantages to using object storage instead of file storage in the cloud.
+Object Storage is, well, just a type of storage for your data.
+Similar to file storage, like what you would have on your computer right now.
+An "object" is basically just any file that you would like to store, and your "Object Store" or "Bucket" is the place you store it.

 So...
 What does Amazon S3 mean?